rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 - When trying to match significant map graphs, the legend and filter mismatch caused the need to explore each graph on separate sheets everytime the dashboard was updated;

 - The geographical data had missing places which caused the dashboard map, a crucial tool for visualizing the dataset's distribution and spread, to malfunction at times.
 A temporary solution was to add a fixed map under the dynamic map to prevent blank spaces.
-A permanent solution will be found in the future.
+A permanent solution will be found in the future;

-- The dataset did not have any information on the correlation between TB mortality rates and immuno-deficient groups of people, making it impossible to answer one of the questions that came up during the exploratory data analysis (EDA) (*Is there a correlation between TB mortality rate with diseases that cause immuno-deficiency?).
+- The dataset did not have any information on the correlation between TB mortality rates and immuno-deficient groups of people, making it impossible to answer one of the questions that came up during the exploratory data analysis (EDA) (*Is there a correlation between TB mortality rate with diseases that cause immuno-deficiency?*).

 ## Future Goals